7 Effective Teas To Cure A Hangover

 If you’re feeling nauseous from a hangover, drink ginger or peppermint tea.
 The energizing aroma can do wonders for a headache.
 Relaxing teas, such as lavender and chamomile, will soothe anxiety and irritability.
 They’ll also help you nap, one of the best cures for a hangover.
 To protect your liver from the toxic effects of alcohol, drink hibiscus or green tea.
 Fennel, ginger, and lavender will also relieve muscle pain

-In moderation, drinking alcohol is safe.
-But if you overdo it, the morning will welcome you with a raging hangover.
+Drinking alcohol in moderation is safe.
+But if you overdo it, the next morning will welcome you with a raging hangover.
 While different people react differently, common side effects include headache, dizziness, nausea, fatigue, irritability, and sensitivity to light and sound.
 It’ll be hard to even function.

 The first thing to do if you’re dealing with a hangover is drink water – lots of it.1 And here are 7 teas that can hydrate you and relieve the symptoms.